orisi/oracle/README.md

 - If you have docker installed - running Orisi Oracle node is as easy as typing

-(You have to do it from Linux, or inside Boot2docker)

 ```
 docker pull orisi/oracle